ellisonbg/py4science/book/whirlwind_tour.rst

-This file has headers (*Date,Open,High,Low,Close,Volume,Adj Close*) amd heterogenous types: dates, floating point numbers, and integers.
+This file has headers (*Date,Open,High,Low,Close,Volume,Adj Close*) and heterogeneous types: dates, floating point numbers, and integers.
 Of course in the file, these are just lines of text, but they are naturally represented in a typed language like python with ``datetime.date``, ``float`` and ``int``.
-The other important difference between this file and the ``bodyfat.dat`` file above is the use of a comma as the field delimiter.  ``np.loadtxt`` has support for converters to covert strings to arbitrary types, and handling hetergeneous datatypes, but it can be cumbersome to set up (we will comver this in :ref:`numpy_intro`).
-For loading CSV files that "just works" out fo the box, `matplotlib.mlab
+The other important difference between this file and the ``bodyfat.dat`` file above is the use of a comma as the field delimiter.  ``np.loadtxt`` has support for converters to covert strings to arbitrary types, and handling heterogeneous datatypes, but it can be cumbersome to set up (we will cover this in :ref:`numpy_intro`).
+For loading CSV files that "just works" out of the box, `matplotlib.mlab
 <http://matplotlib.sourceforge.net/api/mlab_api.html>`_ provides
 `csv2rec
 <http://matplotlib.sourceforge.net/api/mlab_api.html#matplotlib.mlab.csv2rec>`_